WHAT IS AN EMERGENCY?

 Prank calls to 911 can cost lives by blocking access for real emergency calls.
 In a real emergency, someone may only have one chance to call.

-WHY SHOULDN'T I PROGRAM 911 INTO SPEED DIAL SYSTEMS?
+DO NOT PROGRAM 911 INTO SPEED DIAL SYSTEMS.

 Children can accidentally hit a 911 speed dial button and then hang up, resulting in abandoned 911 calls.
 Cordless phones with 911 programmed into their memory can automatically dial 911 when their batteries get low.